Looking for some great closing spiel and advice for your call centre agents?

 8. “We appreciate your business.”

-Additional Tip – Don’t Just Stick to Just One Statement!
+Don’t Just Stick to Just One Statement!

-One final piece of advice that Dee Chapman gives is to avoid using one call-closing courtesy statement at the end of each interaction.
+Also avoid using one call-closing courtesy statement at the end of each interaction.

 According to Dee, these statements do “not work as well, because they don’t always fit the personal conversation the advisor will have had with that customer.
 They sound robotic and generic.”